 Valerie Wayne's edition of Cymbeline for the Arden Shakespeare, third series, has recently been published and is available at bloomsbury.com and on Amazon.
-Selections from it can be previewed at the link below: http://bloomsburycp3.codemantra.com/widgets/9781904271307/Cymbeline17.html?isbn=9781904271307 Wayne works on early modern English literature, including Shakespeare and early modern women writers.
+Selections from it can be previewed at the link below: http://bloomsburycp3.codemantra.com/widgets/9781904271307/Cymbeline17.html?isbn=9781904271307 Wayne works on early modern English literature, including Shakespeare, his contemporaries, and book history.
 She retired from the University of Hawai‘i in 2010 but is still active in research.
 Her article on the arrangement of plays in the First Folio recently appeared in Shakespeare Quarterly, vol. 66.
 "The Gendered Text and its Labour" has come out in Valerie Traub's Oxford Handbook on Shakespeare and Embodiment.
 "Beyond the OED Loop" will be published in Shakespeare's Language in Digital Media.
 Wayne has been a Trustee of the Shakespeare Association of America (2007-10), served on the editorial board of Shakespeare Quarterly (2007-12), and was a member of the MLA’s committee on the New Variorum Shakespeare (2008-11, Chair, 2012).
 In 2000 she was president of the Society for the Study of Early Modern Women.
 In addition to UH, she has taught at the University of Illinois, Chicago, the University of Liverpool, the University of Kansas, and the University of Szeged in Hungary.

 - William Shakespeare.
 Cymbeline.
 Ed.
 Valerie Wayne.
 London: The Arden Shakespeare, 2017.
 Hardback, paperback, and e-book.